swannaiden/swannaiden.github.io/projects/project-3.md

 ---

 ### A collection of some of my favorite digital images.
 Shot with Canon EOS 7D.
-Most phots are either 70-200mm F2.4 or an 18-135mm kit lens.
+Most photos are either 70-200mm F2.4 or an 18-135mm kit lens.

 <img class="ui image" src="{{ site.baseurl }}/images/digital/digital0Low.jpg">
 *A bottle rocket launched from an old liquor bottle*